-Internal Controls: An internal control structure designed to ensure that the assets of the entity are protected from loss, theft, or misuse.
+Internal Controls: Rules and procedures designed to ensure the integrity of financial and accounting information, accountability, and that the assets of the entity are protected from loss, theft, or misuse.
 The internal control structure is designed to provide reasonable assurance that these objectives are met.